- General Questions

 - Why is the total number of meters in my main log page different from the total number of meters showing up in the Annual Meters Honor Board?

 If you have an entry of greater than 120,000 meters in your current season's logbook, those meters will not be added into the total as they are often viewed as "catch-up" meters, perhaps from a past season.
-Lump sum meters should be added either under History if they are meters from a past ranking season or as several smaller workouts of less than 120,000 meters.
+Lump sum meters should be added either under History if they are meters from a past logbook and ranking season or as several smaller workouts of less than 120,000 meters.

 - What is the SkiErg?